Microsoft EA

 If your renewal proposal represents a change in agreement type (for instance, Microsoft suggests moving from an EA to an MCA or CSP model), use the above comparison to understand the implications.

-For example, if you highly value price predictability but the quote is shifting you to an MCA with month-to-month pricing, you may counter by requesting a multi-year price guarantee or even insisting on staying with an EA if feasible.
+For example, if you highly value price predictability but the quote shifts you to a month-to-month pricing model, you may counter by requesting a multi-year price guarantee or even insisting on staying with an EA if feasible.

 Read Managing Azure Spend and Commitments in EA, MCA, and CSP Agreements.